-- Everyone may utilise their rights to their own unqualified ends as long as those actions do not violate the rights of others.
+- Everyone may utilise their rights to their own unqualified ends as long as those actions do not infringe on the rights of others;

-- Violation of the rights of others will result in a loss of your rights equal to that inflicted on the other party(ies).
+- Infringement of the rights of others will result in a loss of your rights equal to that inflicted on the other party(ies);

-- Use of rights for one’s own benefit comes with a risk of loss, everyone will accept personal responsibility for this loss.
+- Use of rights for one’s own benefit comes with a risk of loss, everyone will accept personal responsibility for this loss; and

 - No-one shall take their rights for granted.